Sirius Black: Harry Potter and the Order of the Phoenix

 Sirius takes refuge in his family home at Number 12, Grimmauld Place.
 As the last Black, Sirius inherits the property and allows it to be used as the Order headquarters, although it has fallen into disrepair.
 Due to the ongoing manhunt, Sirius is confined there.
 His confinement causes depression, and he is frequently withdrawn and antagonistic – especially so by Snape's increasingly important role within the Order.
 The hostility between himself and Kreacher, his demented house-elf, also affects him, and he is consistently hateful towards Kreacher.
 When he briefly leaves the house to see Harry off to Hogwarts, his Animagus form is recognised by Draco and Lucius Malfoy, resulting in more threats and warnings.
 Harry and Sirius stay in touch through owls and the Floo Network, a system to communicate through fireplaces.
 Sirius is nearly captured by Dolores Umbridge, a Ministry official who is monitoring the Network and the owl mail in and out of Hogwarts.
 Near the middle of the novel, a large number of Death Eaters, including Sirius's cousin Bellatrix, escape Azkaban.
-The Ministry, which refuses to accept that Voldemort has returned and that the dementors have joined him, tries to blame on Sirius, stating that Sirius helped the prisoners escape and is leading them.
+The Ministry, which refuses to accept that Voldemort has returned and that the dementors have joined him, tries to blame Sirius, stating that he helped the prisoners escape and is leading them.

 Sirius encourages Harry to oppose Umbridge and her reforms and strongly approves of Harry starting the secret defensive tutorial group for students, Dumbledore's Army.
 He also willingly answers Harry's questions about the Order and Voldemort.
 Lupin and Molly Weasley express disapproval for Sirius's behaviour around Harry, stating that Sirius treats his godson as if he is James, Harry's father, and that this is inappropriate.

 Voldemort plants a false vision in Harry's mind that shows Sirius being tortured at the Department of Mysteries.
 Harry and his friends rush to the Department, where they are ambushed by Death Eaters.
 Meanwhile, Snape alerts the Order that the students have gone to the Ministry.
 The Order immediately sends a rescue team including Remus Lupin, Nymphadora Tonks, Alastor Moody, and Kingsley Shacklebolt.
 Sirius, desperate for any time out of his confinement, comes along too.

 The Order battles the Death Eaters in the Department of Mysteries.
 During a frenzied duel with Bellatrix, Sirius taunts her for failing to harm him.
 Bellatrix strikes Sirius with a curse, sending him backwards into the veil and to his death.
 Later, Dumbledore persuades the Minister that Sirius is innocent.
 By the following book, Sirius is exonerated.
 Dumbledore refers to this as "a brutal ending to what was going to be a long and happy relationship".
 Harry is left to mourn Sirius, reflecting that, despite his flaws, he was a loving and protective godfather, and the closest thing Harry had ever had to a real parent.
 Harry inherits all of Sirius's possessions, including the house at Grimmauld Place, the house-elf Kreacher, and Buckbeak the Hippogriff.